Immerse your child in 5 days of creative opportunities, collaboration, and hands-on learning!

 Week 3 (June 22 – June 26)

 Our most intensive offering of the summer!
-Learn the fundamentals of coding with arduino.
+Learn the fundamentals of coding with arduino and make the best bad robot!

-Please note, this camp is a difficult week and requires active listening in the digital lab for the first two days of camp as we learn the language of computers!
+Please note, this is a challenging week and requires active listening in the digital lab for the first two days as we learn the language of computers!

 🛠️Required Skills: